 MICHAEL ALBERT: Yes.

 AMY GOODMAN: Michael Albert, you mentioned ZNet, that that’s what Wahlberg was looking at.

 AMY GOODMAN: Explain the magazine—and we only have two minutes left—the magazine and the Internet, the website.

 MICHAEL ALBERT: After South End Press, Lydia Sargent and I—we had been involved in creating South End Press, and then we sort of split off—not a bad split, a positive split—to create a new institution.
 It was called Z Magazine.
 The idea was to have more of a community of people who would have a sustained connection to the magazine.
 Then later, again—in the early days, even before the web, we did ZNet, a website, which still exists: www.zmag.org, sort of a huge website.
 We do a summer school.
 We do all these things with the idea—

 AMY GOODMAN: Z Media Institute in Woods Hole —

 MICHAEL ALBERT: Z Media Institute, yes.

-MICHAEL ALBERT: Yes.
+MICHAEL ALBERT: Yeah, yeah, yes.
 And the idea is simple.
 The idea is basically to spread information that’s valuable, spread hope that’s essential to becoming active, spread tools for becoming active, spread vision, and so on, in trying to develop an effort to produce a better society and a better world.